MyraOphelia/ASS_Uni-Registration/Part1.md

 No | Feature                                                                         | Completed (N/P/Y)
 -- | ------------------------------------------------------------------------------- | ---------------
-1  | Admin can create students and lecturers.                                        |Yes 2  | Admin can create courses and assign courses courses to lecturers.               |Yes 3  | Users can login and the system can recognize their user type.                   |Yes 4  | Students can self-register for courses in new trimesters.                       |Yes 5  | Lecturers can view all the students in their courses.                           |No 6  | Admin can view all the students and the lecturers for courses.                  |Yes
+1  | Admin can create students and lecturers.                                        |Y 2  | Admin can create courses and assign courses courses to lecturers.               |Y 3  | Users can login and the system can recognize their user type.                   |Y 4  | Students can self-register for courses in new trimesters.                       |Y 5  | Lecturers can view all the students in their courses.                           |N 6  | Admin can view all the students and the lecturers for courses.                  |Y

 ## C. Link to Video Presentation